I have written a post here on how to go about studying Jyotish systematically. If you follow it, you will be a really good astrologer in 2-3 yrs.

 - Bruhat Jataka

 They are originally in Sanskrit but am sure you can find a translation in a bookstore near you.
-I personally buy paper books, its easier to highlight sections, bookmark, add notes etc in them, they feel more solid in my hands.
+There is a preference for English translations of these books, but it would help if you are able to buy translations in any Indian/ Bharatiya languages. eg. BPHS Hindi version by Pt.
+Devachandra Jha is a better translation.
+I personally buy paper books, it is easier to highlight sections, bookmark, add notes etc in them, they feel more solid in my hands.

 - K.N.
 Rao, emphasis on research and application of the texts useful for developing an analytical mindset.